Manuel I of Portugal: Death

-In December 1521, while Lisbon was dealing with an outbreak of the Black Plague, Manuel and his court were quarantined inside Ribeira Palace.
+In December 1521, while Lisbon was dealing with an outbreak of the Black Plague, Manuel and his court remained at Ribeira Palace.
 On 4 December, Manuel began displaying symptoms of an intense fever which incapacitated him by the 11th.
 He died on 13 December 1521, at the age of 52, and was succeeded by his son, John III of Portugal.

 The next day, his body was transported to the Belém district of Lisbon, in a black velvet-draped coffin, followed by masses of mourners.
 He was provisionally buried at Restelo Church, while the royal pantheon of the House of Aviz was furnished inside Jerónimos Monastery.
 His coffin was buried by four of the most prominent nobles of the kingdom, the Duke of Braganza, the Duke of Coimbra, and the Marquis of Vila Real, in a private ceremony attended only by the royal family and the Portuguese nobility.
 His remains were transferred to Jerónimos Monastery in 1551, along with his second wife Maria of Aragon.